WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

 Conclusion
 ----------

 Pyvis is a powerful python module for visualizing and interactively manipulating network graphs in a standalone web application or a Jupyter notebook.
-Pyvis brings the power of VisJS into the python world.
-Pyvis makes accessible to the python programmer or data scientist on Jupyter the network visualization capabilities of VisJS.
+Pyvis brings the power of VisJS to Python, thus enabling data scientists who use Jupyter to interactively visualize network graphs with all the fluid interactions of a pure-JavaScript application.

-With the methods described here using Pyvis, a user can easily develop highly interactive network visualizations.

 Code samples presented here, and with the corresponding poster presentation, as well as other supplemental material are available at West Health's github repository at
 `https://github.com/Westhealth/scipy2020/pyvis